top of page

 I offer sessions in person in Sevenoaks, online, on the telephone, or "walk and talk therapy" sessions outside in the fields and woodlands of Sevenoaks.
 Some clients find a mixture of the above helpful.

-Your first session will be 60 minutes as we go through a questionnaire so I can get to know you better.
+For integrative talk therapy your first session will be 60 minutes as we go through a questionnaire so I can get to know you better.
 Sessions after this point are 50 minutes long and on a weekly as the work I do with my clients is in depth.

 Within my practise I do offer a limited amount of low cost sessions specifically for those who are unemployed or counselling students, please get in touch to enquire about availability.
-These sessions are offered on a weekly basis for a time limited period.
+These sessions are offered on a strictly weekly basis for a time limited period.

 Contact me to schedule your first appointment.
 Let’s work together to better help you manage your life’s journey.